MKLab-ITI/pygrank/README.md

 ```

 ### Augmenting Node Ranks
-Several approaches aim to postprocess the outcome of node ranking
+It is often desirable to postprocess the outcome of node ranking
 algorithms.
-This postprocessing may vary from simple normalization
+This can be some simple normalization or involve more
-to more complex processes.

-The first type of
+complex procedures, such as making ranks protect a group of sensitive
+nodes (hence making them fairness-aware).

+The simpler postprocessing mechanisms only aim to transform
+outputted ranks, for example by normalizing them or outputting
+their ordinality.
+For example, the following code wraps the base algorithm
+with a preprocessor that assigns rank 1 to the highest scored node,
+2 to the second highest, etc:

 ```python
 from pygrank.algorithms.postprocess import Ordinals